ervandew/eclim/src/doc/content/eclimd.rst

 .. note::

   By default, if you open an instance of gvim from within eclipse, the eclimd view will be opened for you if necessary.
-This behavior is configuration via the Vimplugin preferences.
+This behavior is configurable via the Vimplugin preferences.

 **Stopping eclimd**